jjloomis/file-and-folder-management/file-and-folder-naming-conventions.md

 Servers and multimedia programs can run into problems when file and folder names contain special characters (@, ?, ", /, #, &, etc.)

-To avoid these problems, stick to the following characters when naming files and folders:
+To avoid these problems, only use the following characters when naming files and folders:

 * Lowercase letters (a-z)
 * Numbers